-Saint John's University: A Catholic, Benedictine, liberal arts school, where at least 85% of the students live on campus or are engaged in international studies.
+Saint John's University is a Catholic, Benedictine, liberal arts school, where nearly all students live on campus or are engaged in international studies.

-As a Benedictine, residential, liberal arts college, Saint John's University promotes the development of the individual within the context of living and learning in community.
-Through staffing and programs, the University creates a supportive learning environment that encourages respect for others, good stewardship, and tolerance, while assisting students in their vocational discernment.
-Students living on campus benefit from connections with others, opportunities to develop a balanced lifestyle, use of campus facilities, and the continued reflective exploration of their own faith.
+As a Benedictine, residential, liberal arts college, Saint John's University promotes individual development within the context of living and learning in community.
+The University creates a supportive learning environment that encourages respect, stewardship, and tolerance while assisting students in their vocational discernment.
+By living on campus, students benefit from connections with others, opportunities to develop a balanced lifestyle, use of campus facilities, and the continued reflective exploration of their faith.
 Therefore, we seek to provide a living, learning environment that enhances individual growth and development intellectually, emotionally, and spiritually, all within a just and caring community.

-Beginning with those enrolling in the Fall 2008 semester (i.e. Class of 2012), Saint John's students are required to live on campus, unless granted permission, from the Residential Life and Housing Office, to live at home (with parents) or off campus (during their junior and senior year).
-Students requesting to live off campus must file a Residency Requirement Exemption Request Form with the Residential Life and Housing Office.
-A committee will determine, based on specific criteria, which students will be granted an exemption to live off-campus.
+Saint John's students must live on campus, unless granted permission from the Residential Life and Housing Office, to live at home (with parents) or off-campus.
+Students requesting to live off-campus must file a Residency Requirement Exemption Request with the Residential Life and Housing Office.
+We determine, based on specific criteria, which students to grant an exemption to live off-campus.
 See our Off-Campus Release Process for details.